TWiStErRob/PhilHackerBlogSource/content/post/2014-05-26-why-paul-graham-is-sort-of-wrong-about-philosophy.markdown

 3. Even though I’m suspicious of metaphysics, no one should take my suspicion very seriously.
 I’ve only taken 1 metaphysics class, and I know people who could probably make me doubt whether I should harbor any suspicion towards metaphysics.

-4. In _Reasons and Persons, _Derek Parfit argues that there are practical implications of ceasing to believe that the “I” exists_._
+4. In _Reasons and Persons_, Derek Parfit argues that there are practical implications of ceasing to believe that the “I” exists.